jamesa-gentrack/platform-demo-notification/README.md

 Rich push notification is a push notification with a rich media attachment such as images, videos, audio, and interactive buttons.
 Compared to a normal notification, a rich push notification drives significantly more engagement with mobile users.
 [REFERENCE?]

 This project demonstrates the integration between [Gentrack Platform](https://help.gentrack.com/platform) and [Taplytics](https://taplytics.com/) in providing a rich push notification experience to mobile users.
 The user case it demonstrates is as follow:
 1. A bill is generated for a customer in a Gentrack core system, Velocity or Junifer.
 2. The core system trigers and publishes an event to the Gentrack Platform.
 3. The Gentrack Platform then sends the event to a registered *webhook*.
 4. The webhook sends a rich push notification a utility customer's mobile device.

-This project includes sample implementations of a *webhook* and an Android App.
+This demonistration provides a sample implementation of:

-* *webhook* - a NodeJs/Express application that receives bill events from the Platform and then pushes notifications to registered devices using Taplytics APIs.
+* *webhook* - a NodeJs/Express application that receives bill-ready events from the Platform and calls Taplytics APIs to send push notifications to end users.
-* *Android App* -  A mobile App that receives push notifications from Taplytics and presents bill information on a user's phone.
+* *Android App* -  A mobile App that receives push notifications and presents a rich bill notification on a utility customer's phone.

 ### Run the Demo